Davide Mariani

-Davide Mariani (born 19 May 1991 in Zürich) is a Swiss footballer of Italian and Mexican descent who plays as a midfielder for Schaffhausen.
-He also holds Italian citizenship.
+Davide Mariani (born 19 May 1991) is a Swiss footballer who plays as a midfielder for Al-Ittifaq FC.

 Career

 Born in Zürich, Mariani began his playing career at local club FC Zürich.
 He made his senior team debut in the Swiss Super League coming on as a substitute on 15 July 2012 in a 1–1 away draw against Luzern.
 On 9 December 2012, Mariani scored his first goal against Köniz in a match of the Swiss Cup.